muslimzienbek4-lgtm/DAA2ASSIG/README.md

 Pair Number: 2
 Algorithm Implemented: Heap Sort

-Project Overview
+📘 Project Overview

-This repository contains the implementation and analysis of the Heap Sort algorithm as part of Assignment 2 for the Algorithms and Data Structures course.
+This repository contains the implementation and analysis of the Heap Sort algorithm developed for Assignment 2 in the course Algorithms and Data Structures at Astana IT University.

-The goals of the project were:
+The main goals of this project were to:

-To implement the Heap Sort algorithm in Java.
+Implement Heap Sort in Java.

-To analyze its time and space complexity theoretically and empirically.
+Analyze its theoretical and empirical performance.

-To compare its performance with my partner’s Shell Sort algorithm.
+Compare it with the partner’s Shell Sort algorithm.

-Heap Sort was implemented using three main Java classes:
+Heap Sort was implemented using three core Java classes:

-HeapSort.java – contains the algorithm and heapify method.
+HeapSort.java → implements the sorting algorithm and heapify operations.

-PerformanceTracker.java – tracks comparisons, array accesses, and moves.
+PerformanceTracker.java → records comparisons, array accesses, and data movements.

-BenchmarkRunner.java – provides the command-line interface for testing.
+BenchmarkRunner.java → runs benchmarks and collects performance data.

-Repository Structure
+🗂️ Repository Structure

-The repository includes source code, documentation, and performance plots.

-src/ → contains Java source code (algorithms, metrics, cli).

-docs/ → contains reports and performance plots.
+src/ – Java source code (algorithms, metrics, cli). docs/ – reports and performance plots:

 heap-sort-report.pdf